-The highest returns with 34 percent would have made a EUR based investor with New Zealand stocks in 2019.
-Continue reading “What a 100K Investment in Asia Pacific Returned in 2019”
+The highest return with 39 percent would have made a USD investor with South Korean stocks in 2020.
+Continue reading “What a 100K Investment in Asia-Pacific Returned in 2020”

-Three more months until year-end.
-Time for our quarterly resume and outlook for the Asia-Pacific stock markets for the remaining period.
-October is known as the month with the highest volatility in the year.
-November and December, on the other hand, are mostly well-performing months due to the tendency for a year-end rally.
-Continue reading “APAC Markets: Double-Digit Gains Despite Many Uncertainties”
+Three months left until year-end.
+Time for our quarterly resume for Asia-Pacific’s stock markets for the remaining period.
+October is statistically known as the month with the highest volatility in the year.
+November and December as two well-performing months due to the tendency for a year-end rally.
+But the upcoming US presidential election and the further development of the pandemic might override these statistics.
+The outcome remains more than uncertain.
+Continue reading “APAC Markets: The Pandemic Took Its Toll”

 How did Asia-Pacific’s forex markets perform so far?
 The table beside gives a snapshot of the development of the different currencies in the Asia-Pacific region.
-Thailand’s Baht has increased the most against the USD and even more against the EUR.
-The Baht rose more than four percent against the USD and over eight percent against the EUR until the end of July this year.
-Continue reading “A Look at the Forex Markets in Asia-Pacific in 2019”
+The Philippine Peso and New Taiwan Dollar have increased the most against the USD and the EUR in the first half of this year.
+Continue reading “A Look at the Forex Markets in Asia-Pacific in 2020”